Recap / Glee S 2 E 20 Prom Queen

 - Blaine follows Kurt into the hallway.
 Kurt is the most upset, saying that all this time they were just hiding their hate.
 Blaine offers to bail, and Kurt resolves to go in there because he doesn't want the bullies to win.

-And he does.
-He accepts the crown with a witty comment note
+Returning to the single narrative, Kurt returns to the prom, and accepts the crown with a witty comment note